-The VMFRP aims to reconnect 14,000 hectares of wetlands and floodplains to the Murray River at nine priority sites in northern Victoria.
+The VMFRP aims to reconnect around 14,000 hectares of wetlands and floodplains to the Murray River at priority sites in northern Victoria.

-The planned works include removing blockages that stop water flowing into creeks and implementing options to manage water effectively and efficiently on the floodplain at each site.
-This water will bring new life and help these ecologically significant floodplains survive and cope with climate change and future dry conditions, so they can continue to be enjoyed by future generations.
+The planned works will enable water onto and off the floodplains effectively and efficiently to bring new life and help these ecologically significant floodplains survive and cope with climate change and future dry conditions, so they can continue to be enjoyed by future generations.

 This project is part of Victoria's obligations under the Murray-Darling Basin Plan.
-It will bring substantial financial investment into the region, creating jobs, attracting tourism and helping local economies, without requiring further water buybacks.
+It will bring substantial financial investment into the region, creating jobs, attracting tourism and helping local economies, reducing the need for further water buybacks.